aws/efs-utils/README.md

 brew upgrade stunnel
 ```

-## Enable mount success/failure notification via CloudWatch log
-`efs-utils` now support publishing mount success/failure logs to CloudWatch log.
-By default, this feature is disabled.
-There are three
-steps you must follow to enable and use this feature:

-### Step 1.
-Install botocore
+## Install botocore

-`efs-utils` uses botocore to interact with CloudWatch log service .
-Please note the package type from the above table.
+`efs-utils` uses botocore to interact with other AWS services.
+Please note the package type from the above table and install
+botocore based on that info.
+If botocore is already installed and does not meet the minimum required version,
+you can upgrade the botocore by following the [upgrade botocore section](#Upgrade-botocore).

 - Download the `get-pip.py` script
 #### RPM
 ```bash